kawaii5/izbicki.me/blog/religion/2014-08-10-ancient-hebrew-torah-scrolls.md

 ###you should learn Hebrew!

 If you've read this far and enjoyed it, then you should learn biblical Hebrew.
 It's a lot of fun!
-And the process will deepen your faith.
-You can start the process online right now at any of these great sites:
+You can start right now at any of these great sites:

 * [http://foundationstone.com.au](http://foundationstone.com.au/OnlineHebrewTutorial.html) - geared for the Jewish reader, covers both biblical and modern Hebrew

-* [http://hebrew4christians.com](http://hebrew4christians.com) - very good site because it also explains lots of Jewish customs that may be unfamiliar to you
+* [http://hebrew4christians.com](http://hebrew4christians.com) - very good site because it also explains lots of Jewish customs that may be unfamiliar to you; this should probably be more accurately named "hebrew4gentiles"

 * [http://www.ulpan.net](http://www.ulpan.net/) - the focus is on modern Hebrew, but the basics are the same